Configure Spring MVC with WebApplicationInitializer and WebMvcConfigurer

 Here, I need to configure ViewResolver so I will use the addViewControllers() method to do this:

-Here, I am declaring a view name as “index” mapping with request “/”.
-And as you can see, I also added a bean for the ViewResolver section using InternalResourceViewResolver.
-We will have the .jsp files in the /WEB-INF/views directory to build the View in the MVC model.
+Here, I declare a view name as “index” mapping with the request “/”.
+And, as you can see, I also added a bean for the ViewResolver section using InternalResourceViewResolver.
+We will have the .jsp files in the /WEB-INF/views directory to build the View in the MVC model as follows:

 The content of my index.jsp file is as follows: